quicwg/base-drafts/draft-ietf-quic-transport.md

 CONNECTION_CLOSE frame, endpoints MUST NOT send additional packets on that connection.

-An endpoint SHOULD respond to any packet that it receives in the draining period ({{draining}}) with another CONNECTION_CLOSE message.
-To reduce the state that an endpoint maintains in this case, they MAY send the exact same CONNECTION_CLOSE packet.
+An endpoint that sends a CONNECTION_CLOSE frame SHOULD respond to any packet that it receives in the draining period with another packet containing a CONNECTION_CLOSE frame.
+To reduce the state that an endpoint maintains in this case, they MAY send the exact same packet.
 However, endpoints SHOULD limit the number of CONNECTION_CLOSE messages they generate.
 For instance, an endpoint could progressively increase the number of packets that it receives before sending additional CONNECTION_CLOSE frames.

 Note:

-: This intentionally contradicts other advice in this document that recommends the creation of new packet numbers for every packet.
+: Allowing retransmision of a packet contradicts other advice in this document that recommends the creation of new packet numbers for every packet.
 Sending new packet numbers is primarily of advantage to loss recovery and congestion control, which are not expected to be relevant for a closed connection.
   Retransmitting the final packet requires less state.

 ### Stateless Reset {#stateless-reset}